-This guide will also assist you to attain the learning outcome stated in the cover page.
-Specifically, upon completion of this Learning Guide, you will be able to -
+This guide will also assist you to attain the learning outcomes stated in the cover page.
+Specifically, upon completion of this learning guide, you will be able to:

+- Prepare and implement Plan of MUDA.

-- Prepare plan for identifying Muda. - Discuss causes and effects of Muda. - Use Tools and techniques to draw & analyze current situation of the work place. - Identify and measure wastes/Muda based on the procedures in accordance with OHS. - Report identified and measured wastes to relevant personnel.
+- Causes and effects of MUDA.

+- Tools and techniques to draw & analyze current situation.

+- Identify and measuring waste/Muda.

+- Relevant procedures of identifying &measuring MUDA.

+- Report Identified and measured wastes